botletics/SIM7000-LTE-Shield/README.md

 The following list is a summary of the things I've done so far:

 ### Confirmed functionalities
+- Hologram SIM card works great on both the AT&T and Verizon CAT-M1 networks in the USA!
 - HTTP and HTTPS via 3G with SIM5320
 - MQTT working with SIM7000
 - HTTP functions on SIM808 and other 2G modules